 True story – Once upon a time there was a very shy 14-year-old candy-striper who volunteered in a hospital gift shop.
 She was so shy that when anyone she didn’t know spoke to her, her face would get flushed with red and her hands would tremble.
 Working in the gift shop was easy for her because selling gum and newspapers was a pretty easy task as there was little conversation for those short transactions.
 One afternoon, a man who had obviously been celebrating, bolted through the door of the gift shop and in a loud voice happily announced that his wife had just delivered their first child.
-His “celebration” had obviously removed any inhibitions he had, if he had had any at all.
+His “celebration” had obviously removed any inhibitions he had if he had had any at all.
 He chose a gift for his wife and brought it to the volunteer to be wrapped.
 She took the gift and nervously began to wrap it.
 The new dad was talking away and noticed the shy volunteer’s hands trembling as his voice got louder and louder, “Look she’s turning red.
 Don’t be nervous, it’s OK.
 Look, she’s shaking!”
-It seemed to take forever for the young woman to get that gift wrapped, the transaction completed and for the new dad to get back out the door.
-Finally, after what seemed like an eternity, it was over and new dad was gone.
-The volunteer was left red-faced, trembling and in a sweat from the arduous encounter.
+It seemed to take forever for the young woman to get that gift wrapped, the transaction completed, and for the new dad to get back out the door.
+Finally, after what seemed like an eternity, it was over and the new dad was gone.
+The volunteer was left red-faced, trembling, and in a sweat from the arduous encounter.

-The funny thing about this story was that the entire event, while embarrassing for the candy-striper, turned out to be a blessing for her.
+The funny thing about this story was that the entire event while embarrassing for the candy-striper, turned out to be a blessing for her.
 Something amazing happened that day.
 That experience was sort of a “trial by fire” for the volunteer, and since she survived that encounter, she was able to deal with people much more easily from then on.
 She even went on to manage the entire hospitality shop where she would greet many different people in a day.

 Of course, not everyone who is shy will either have a similar experience or the same result to such an experience as the young woman in the story, but if you are someone who suffers from shyness, you know how difficult it can be.

-There are different degrees of shyness; it can be life limiting and can even be debilitating.
-There are those who may just blush a little when meeting someone new, but it can restrict others from making friends, going places, attending events or having meaningful relationships.
+There are different degrees of shyness; it can be life-limiting and can even be debilitating.
+There are those who may just blush a little when meeting someone new, but it can restrict others from making friends, going places, attending events, or having meaningful relationships.
 Why people are shy probably varies by person, but most feel shy due to a lack of confidence.
 If you want to overcome shyness, there are some ideas you could try: